Shipping-436/Shift_1.0/README.md

 1. Make sure you are logged into the company's VPN
 1. Go to Shift 10 application and log in.
 1. At the top of the page go to "Edit Shifts"
-1. On the planner, select to the date/s needed
-    1. Note that a range of dates can be selected
-1. Select "Enter Shift" Pick the shift hours and note the project number/name and any other information that may be useful for the employees to know before the shift.
-1. Select Save and keep entering as many as needed.
+1. To enter new shifts go to the form on the left of the page.
+    1. Enter the project number
+    1. Select the date of the shift/s you are planning to enter.
+(Note that you can use the calendar icon)
+    1. Enter the range of hours for that particular shift on the format noted on the form.
+1. Select "Add Shift"
+1. A prompt will come up to verify you are ok with that information.
+Click OK for Yes or Cancel to abort.
+1. As soon as OK is selected, the shift will show up on the shift table to the right of the screen, and it will be available to non-managerial users on their page.
-1. If any shifts are entered incorrectly. select the "Delete Shift" link and respond "Yes" To the promp.
+1. If any shifts are entered incorrectly or need any changes, select the buttom on that shift on the shift table at the right.
-1. If changes on any of the shifts are needed, select the "Edit Shift" link make changes and select SAVE.
-1. Once all shifts have been entered, deleted or updated log off from system.
+1. Select "Edit Shift" buttom at the bottom of screen.
+The system will prompt you to edit the shift of cancel the shift.
+1. If Edit is chosen, the information will populate on the left side of the screen for you to make changes and click "Add Shift" again when done.
+Select OK prompt to approve changes.
+1. If cancel is chosen, the system will prompt you to verify you want to delete this shift and if OK is selected the shift will be removed from the table.
+1. Continue adding shifts, deleted or editing as needed.
+1. For security purposes, please log off using the "Sign-out"link at the top-left side of the screen.

 ---
 ## Shift 1.0 Create a New Account (only available to Supervisors & Managers)